gemc/clas12Tags_old/README.md

   - check if strip_id is not empty in bmt_ and fmt_strip.cc, otherwise fill it.

-- 4a.0.2: Same as 4a.0.1 but with full (box, mirrors, pmts shields and WC) LTCC geometry / hit process routine.
+- 4a.0.2: Same as 4a.0.1 with in addition:

+  - full (box, mirrors, pmts shields and WC) LTCC geometry
+  - LTCC hit process routine.

-- 4a.0.1: Same as 4a.0.0 but with FTOF geometry fix
+- 4a.0.1: Same as 4a.0.0 with in addition:

+  - FTOF geometry fix

+- 4a.0.0: KPP configuration:

-- 4a.0.0: KPP configuration.
-Fixes in source and hit process for FTOF, added EC gains.
-Java geometry uses now coatjava 3.
-Database fixed for DC geometry.
-Linear time-to-distance for DC.
+  - Fixes in source and hit process for FTOF
+  - added EC gains.
+  - Java geometry uses now coatjava 3.
+  - Database fixed for DC geometry.
+  - Linear time-to-distance for DC.
-  CTOF in the KPP position configuration in the new kpp.gcard.
+  - CTOF in the KPP position configuration in the new kpp.gcard.

-- 3a.1.0: same as 3a.0.2 but with DC time-to-distance implementation.
+- 3a.1.0: same as 3a.0.2 with in addition:

+  - DC time-to-distance implementation.

-- 3a.0.2: same as 3a.0.1 but with CND fix.
+- 3a.0.2: same as 3a.0.1 with  in addition:

+ - CND fix.

-- 3a.0.1: same as 3a.0.0 but ctof has status working.
+- 3a.0.1: same as 3a.0.0 with  in addition:

+  - ctof has status working.

 - 3a.0.0: git commit d3a5dc1, Dec 2 2016.
+Includes:

-Includes FTOF and CTOF paddle delays from CCDB, and CTOF center off-set.
+  - FTOF and CTOF paddle delays from CCDB
+  - CTOF center off-set.